COMP2281/software-engineering-group-17/readme/minutes.md

 - Creation of main document
 - Made list of questions to ask clients
-- Came up with some inital project ideas
+- Came up with some initial project ideas
 - Sent email to IBM asking for a meeting
 - Sent email to all members asking for a communication
-- Initial look through the IBM SkillsBuild website for information on topics we need to add to the game
+- Initial look through the IBM Skills Build website for information on topics we need to add to the game
 - Goals for the week
-  - Read through the documentation of IBM SkillsBuild
+  - Read through the documentation of IBM Skills Build
   - Make RAG Sheet

 ## Week 2 Minutes